 It has good overall build quality.
 The stand supports the TV well, with little wobble.
 The border around the screen is metal, but most of the body is plastic.
 There's very little flex, except around the VESA mounts, but this shouldn't cause any issues.

 The Hisense U8G has excellent peak brightness in SDR, very similar to the Hisense H9G, and glare shouldn't be an issue.
+Small highlights in some scenes stand out really well, much brighter than the Hisense U6G.
 There is some variation in peak brightness in very bright scenes.
 This results in a slightly dimmer screen with some content, like watching a hockey game for example.

 We measured the brightness after calibration in the 'Theater Night' Picture Mode with the Backlight set to 'Max' and Local Dimming to 'High'.
-Setting Active Contrast to 'Medium' results in a slightly brighter picture, but it isn't a very noticeable difference.
+Setting Active Contrast to 'Medium' results in a slightly brighter picture of 1,401 cd/m² in the 25% window, but it isn't a very noticeable difference.

 The full array dimming feature on this TV does a great job.
 With local dimming on 'High', dark areas on screen are dimmed, and there's very little black crush, so small bright points of light, like a star field, are still visible.
 Some scenes still show some blooming, but the algorithms appear to spread the backlight out over a few more zones than it has to, to smooth out the blooming a bit.
+This is a noticeable improvement over the Hisense U6G and a bit better than the Hisense U7G.
 Subtitles are very bright, but if there's a black background behind them, there's a bit of noticeable blooming.

 As fast-moving objects move across the screen, the algorithm can't quite keep up with them, which causes a trailing backlight and the leading edge of the object to appear a bit darker.
 As each zone turns on and off, this transition is noticeable with our test pattern, but not in real content.